Foreign espionage in New Zealand: Other countries

 In 1982 a group of exiled Albanians living in New Zealand, Italy and the USA attempted to infiltrate the Iron Curtain country of Albania.
 Their purpose was to assassinate the leader Enver Hoxha, and start a civil revolution from inside Albania.
 It has been said that the Central Intelligence Agency (CIA) were financing the operation, as part of their undermining of the communist regime.
 From all accounts the mission was discovered by Albanian forces and all of the participants were killed in a fierce machine gun battle.
 The Prime Minister Robert Muldoon was questioned by the media when the story leaked that New Zealand citizens were involved.
 The story was quickly given a media gag by the government, NZSIS and police.

 In 1985, agents of the DGSE, the primary foreign intelligence agency of France, bombed the Greenpeace vessel Rainbow Warrior in Auckland harbour.
 Most of the crew evacuated, but one person was killed.
 Two of the agents were captured, pleaded guilty, and were sentenced to prison.
 This remains the most well known incident of foreign spies working in New Zealand, and the only terrorist attack committed in New Zealand by a foreign government.

 In 2004, two Israeli citizens pleaded guilty to an illegal attempt to acquire a New Zealand passport, in a case similar to that of the Soviet Anvar Kadyrov.
 They were fined, given a short prison sentence, and finally deported.
 The government has claimed that the men were Mossad agents, although the Israeli government has not officially confirmed this.
 (A statement in 2005 appeared to contain a confirmation, but the Israeli government later said this was a misunderstanding).

-In December 2010, US diplomatic cables obtained by WikiLeaks indicated senior New Zealand Defence Ministry officials had been spying for the United States, secretly briefing the United States embassy on Cabinet discussions about the Iraq War.
+In December 2010, leaked US diplomatic cables indicated senior New Zealand Defence Ministry officials had been spying for the United States, secretly briefing the United States embassy on Cabinet discussions about the Iraq War.

 On 25 November 2020, the New Zealand Defence Force announced it was charging a soldier with seventeen offences, including four counts of espionage and two counts of attempted espionage.
-The Linton–based soldier is a member of white supremacist neo-Nazi group Action Zealandia, and expressed support for the Christchurch mosque shooter.
+The Linton–based soldier is a member of white nationalist group Action Zealandia, and expressed support for the Christchurch mosque shooter.
 He is the first New Zealand resident to be charged with espionage.
+On 18 August 2025, the soldier pled guilty at a court martial to attempted espionage on behalf of a foreign power; the first successful conviction for such a crime in New Zealand.
+The defendant admitted providing classified information including the telephone directories of several army camps and access codes to Linton Military Camp and the nearby RNZAF Base Ohakea to an undercover New Zealand agent, posing as a foreign spy.
+On 20 August, the soldier was sentenced to two years' imprisonment for attempted espionage.

+In August 2023, the NZSIS also reported that Iranian state actors were monitoring and reporting on Iranian diaspora communities and dissident groups in New Zealand.